stardog-union/stardog-examples/examples/cli/versioning/README.md

 Passing version identifiers to commands can be cumbersome and error-prone.
 We can tag versions in the history with short, human-friendly names and use these names in the commands.
 We can create a tag for the current version as follows:
 ```
 $ stardog vcs tag --create v2 demo
 ```

-We can also specify a version ID to tag an older version.
+We can also specify a version ID if we need to tag an older version.
 Let's tag the version created by `jane`'s commit:
 ```
 $ stardog vcs tag --create v1 --version b69d3e37-e1ae-4efb-9e9d-c620315a4376 demo